isomerpages/ura-lkywcp/index.md

     - infopic:
         title: We are now on LinkedIn!
         subtitle:
-        description: For the latest updates, features, and stories on the LKY World City Prize, connect with us on LinkedIn!
-Simply search for '<b>LKY World City Prize</b>' or click the link below to join our community and stay informed about the Prize. <b>#worldcityprize</b>
+        description: Connect with us on LinkedIn for more features, stories and latest updates on the Prize!
+Search '<b>LKY World City Prize</b>' or click the link below. <b>#worldcityprize</b>
         button: Follow us on LinkedIn
         url: https://www.linkedin.com/company/worldcityprize/
         image: /images/features/2024/connect.png/